stylextv/schach/README.md

 > A downloadable executable can be found [here](https://github.com/StylexTV/Schach/raw/main/executables/Schach.jar).

 ## Progress
-As I work on this project, I will record the progress I have made.
+As I work on this project, I will make sure to record the progress I have made.

 Date | Version | Elo
 --- | --- | ---